 The preparation and planning of the course book have been under the supervision of Dr. Abdellah Elhaloui, a college educator and the organizer of ”Linguistics and Advanced English Studies” master located in the Marrakech’sUniversity of Caddy Ayyad.

 “Mosaic” was made on the premise of intensive investigation for the English course books taken up on the Moroccan schools.
-The entire study gives a basic examination of these books by means of identifying their strength qualities and additionally their limitations keeping in mind the end goal to think of a completely fledged course book that implement another and productive way to deal with educating and learning, known as ‘creative imagination’.
+The entire study gives a basic examination of these books by means of identifying their strength qualities and additionally their limitations keeping in mind the end goal to think of a completely fledged course book that implements another and productive way to deal with educating and learning, known as ‘creative imagination’.

 Mosaic is described by a few inventive benefits.
 It uses: